krishnachittur/krishnachittur.github.io/_posts/2020-4-11-readable-hashes.md

 layout: post
 title:  "Let's talk about readable hashes"
 category: CS
-tags: [software]
+tags: [software, projects]
 mathjax: true
 ---

 Hash functions are great - for computers.
-But how often do you find yourself actually verifying checksums by hand?
+But how often do you find yourself actually verifying checksums by hand or eye?
 Wouldn't it be nice if we could take a blob of binary, like an RSA key or a piece of software, and then not just hash it into something illegible like `d732fee6462de7f04f9432f1bb3925f57554db1d8c8d6f3138eea70e5787c7ae`, but make an English phrase that's memorable enough for a human to remember?

 ## Yeah, this idea isn't new

 Here's a bunch of things other people have already done to solve this exact problem:

 1. [BIP39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki) is a popular algorithm used by Bitcoin wallets to generate 12 or 24-word mnemonics from a prefix of the SHA256 hash of your private key.
-It has been widely adapted, with over 10 different languages ports on the project page alone.
+It has been widely adapted, with ports to over 10 different languages listed on the project page alone.
 2. [mnemonicode](https://github.com/singpolyma/mnemonicode) by Oren Tirosh and Stephen Paul Weber is a general invertible algorithm for converting binary sequences into short, clear, easy-to-pronounce words and back.
 It uses a carefully curated wordlist of just 1,626 words and has similarly been ported to quite a few different languages.
+3. [RFC 1751](https://tools.ietf.org/html/rfc1751) is likewise intended to be easy to read aloud, with a wordlist of 2048 short words with no more than 4 letters each.
-3. [fpgaminer/hash-phrase](https://github.com/fpgaminer/hash-phrase) is probably the closest to what I independently came up with.
-It uses a prefix of the PBKDF2 SHA256 of a bytestring to get a 5-word phrase from a wordlist of 10,000.
+4. [fpgaminer/hash-phrase](https://github.com/fpgaminer/hash-phrase) is a bit clloser to what I independently came up with.
+It uses a prefix of the PBKDF2 SHA256 of a bytestring to get a 5-word phrase from a longer wordlist of 10,000.

 You can also find a comparison of many of these algorithms [here](https://gist.github.com/raineorshine/8d67049c0aaaa082614e417660462fda), with sample outputs.